Danny Wicks: Background

 Born in Grafton, New South Wales, Wicks played his junior football for the Grafton Ghosts, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

-In 2006, Wicks played for the St. George Illawarra Dragons New South Wales Cup team.
+In 2006, Wicks played for the St. George Illawarra Dragons NSW Cup team.

 2006

 In round 10 of the 2006 NRL season, Wicks made his NRL debut for St. George Illawarra against the New Zealand Warriors.
 Wicks made 17 appearances in his debut season including the preliminary final defeat against Melbourne.
 He scored a try on debut.

 2007

 In 2007, Wicks signed a three-year contract with the Newcastle Knights starting in 2008, following Brian Smith's clean out of the club.
 In a 2008 interview, Smith referred to Wicks as "Wicksy".

 2009

 In December 2009, Wicks was arrested for supplying prohibited drugs and possession of prohibited drugs.
 After being released on bail, he quit the Knights "so the club can move forward".